-Walter Infant School is a large, successful infant school located close to Wokingham town centre.
-It is a vibrant, friendly, 'Outstanding' school with a strong, positive ethos.
+Walter Infant School and Nursery is a large, successful infant school located close to Wokingham town centre.
+We have over 300 children from 3 years old to 7 years old and a caring, kind and dedicated staff of over 50 people, committed to providing a wonderful start to our children's education.
+Walter Infant School and Nursery is a vibrant, friendly, 'Outstanding' school with a strong, positive ethos.
 The children who attend Walter Infant School benefit from an exciting and effective education where every child is valued as an individual.
+Our children are encouraged 'to be the best they can be' and we promote perseverance and resilience, encouraging children to support others and to learn from their own mistakes.